 Purine-Nucleoside Phosphorylase: The gene responsible for purine-nucleoside phosphorylase, an enzyme involved in purine metabolism, is DR2166 (COG0813) in D. radiodurans.
 The gene TTC1070 (COG0813) in T. thermophilus appears to be involved in a similar process.

 Comparative genome analysis is a fundamental approach in genomics that involves the systematic comparison of the genetic material of different organisms to identify similarities, differences, and evolutionary relationships[3].
-This method enables researchers to determine the genetic basis of specific traits, such as adaptations or unique characteristics.
+This approach enables researchers to determine the genetic basis of specific traits, such as adaptations or unique characteristics.
 In the context of computer science, comparative genomics relies on a range of programming languages and software tools.
 Commonly used programming languages include Python and R, which can manipulate and analyze genomic data efficiently.
 Additionally, software packages like BLAST, Galaxy, the IMG/M System[4], and MEGA X[5] have all been utilized for sequence alignment, identification, and phylogenetic analysis.

 Comparative genomic methods have proven to be valuable in unraveling the genetic underpinnings of extremophile survival strategies and their adaptations from one extremophile species to another[6].
 This particularly applies to horizontal gene transfer.
 Horizontal gene transfer (HGT) is a pivotal process in the evolution of extremophiles.
 It involves the exchange of genetic material across different species through three main mechanisms: transformation (uptake of environmental DNA), transduction (transfer via viruses), and conjugation (direct cell-to-cell transfer).
 HGT accelerates adaptation by allowing extremophiles to rapidly acquire genes essential for survival in harsh conditions, such as genes for heat-shock proteins or enzymes functioning under extreme stress[7].
 This process not only enhances individual survival but also contributes to the genetic diversity and resilience of microbial communities in extreme habitats, enabling a dynamic response to environmental challenges.